-CAUTION

-Observe intended use!
+CAUTION Observe intended use!
 The protection of personnel and the device cannot be guaranteed if the device is operated in a manner not complying with its intended use.

-Solve the series of the series
+Solve the device in accordance with its intended use.

 - ✤ Leuze electronic GmbH + Co.
 KG is not liable for damages caused by improper use. - Read these operating instructions before commissioning the device.
 Knowledge of the operating instructions is an element of proper use.